zuozhenggh/learning-library/developer-library/apex/shopping-cart/creating-orders-page/5-creating-order-page.md

             ```
 4. Click on Attributes.
     ![](images/attributes.png " ")
-    -  Scroll until Secondary Body section and do the following:
+    -  Search for Secondary Body in the filter and do the following:
         - Set Advanced Formatting to **On**
         - For HTML Expression - enter: